Elysium-Labs-EU/juno-backend-service/README.md

 ## Getting started

-You need to have a Google API account.
+If you want to run this repository locally, you need to have a Google API account.
 With that account you setup your account to eventually set the `.env`-variables.
-Follow these steps: https://developers.google.com/workspace/guides/create-credentials and https://github.com/Elysium-Labs-EU/juno-core/wiki/Google-Credentials-setup
+Follow these steps: https://developers.google.com/workspace/guides/create-credentials.

 The normal setup sequence would be;